skills/resolve-merge-conflicts/README.md

 ### Welcome to "Managing Merge Conflicts"! :wave:

-**What is a _merge conflict_**: A **Merge conflict** occurs when changes are made to the same part of the same file on two different branches.
+**What is a _merge conflict_?**: A **merge conflict** occurs when changes are made to the same part of the same file on two different branches.
 You usually find out about conflicts in a pull request.

 This can be intimidating, but have no fear, Git is smart when it comes to merging!
 Git only needs a human to decide how to [resolve the conflict](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line).
 Sometimes, the best way to resolve a merge conflict is to add content that's from both branches, or even something that isn't on either!
 This is why Git needs a human to look at the code and make the proper fixes.

 ### :keyboard: Activity: Resolve a merge conflict

 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
-1. Open the pull request we made for you, and we also made a conflict.
+1. Open the pull request we made for you.
+We also made a conflict.
 Have no fear!
-1. At the bottom of the page in the "This branch has conflicts that must be resolved" section of the pull request, click the **Resolve conflicts** button.
+1. At the bottom of the page, under "This branch has conflicts that must be resolved", click the **Resolve conflicts** button.
 1. Look for the highlighted sections that begins with  `<<<<<<<  my-resume` and ends with `>>>>>>> main`.
 These markers are added by Git to show you the content that is in conflict.
 1. Remove the changes made on the main branch by deleting all of the content below the `=======` and above `>>>>>>> main`.
 1. Next, remove the merge conflict markers by deleting the following lines: